Michal Kukučka: AS Trenčín

 Kukučka made his unexpected Fortuna Liga debut for AS Trenčín, during a home fixture at na Sihoti, against Spartak Trnava on 6 March 2021.
 He had to step-in to replace Igor Šemrinec, who had recently tested positive for COVID-19.
 He managed to keep a clean sheet.
 In this debut, he won himself a nomination in the official Fortuna Liga Team of the Week.
 In post-match interviews Kukučka highly praised experiences gained during a trial with A.S.
 Roma of autumn 2020.
-Kukučka also appeared in the first round of Fortuna Liga - Championship Group at Tehelné pole against Slovan Bratislava the following week, conceding six times during the 6:2 defeat.
+Kukučka also appeared in the first round of Fortuna Liga - Championship Group at Tehelné pole against Slovan Bratislava the following week, conceding six times during the 6–2 defeat.

+1. FC Nürnberg

+On 14 June 2024, Kukučka signed with 1.
+FC Nürnberg in Germany.